Skip to Content

 5 – Test the Water

-Sometimes, certain elements, such as boron, can encourage the growth of unhealthy bacteria and fungus.
+Sometimes, certain elements, such as boron, can encourage the growth of unhealthy bacteria and fungi.

 If you’ve tried everything else and the tree isn’t getting better, you can take a sample of your yard water to be tested.